hashicorp/nomad/website/source/docs/internals/scheduling.html.md

 process evaluations.
 The workers dequeue evaluations from the broker, and then invoke the appropriate scheduler as specified by the job.
-Nomad ships with a `service` scheduler that optimizes for long-lived services, a `batch` scheduler that is used for fast placement of batch jobs, and a `core` scheduler which is used for internal maintenance.
+Nomad ships with a `service` scheduler that optimizes for long-lived services, a `batch` scheduler that is used for fast placement of batch jobs, a `system` scheduler that is used to run jobs globally (in every node), and a `core` scheduler which is used for internal maintenance.
 Nomad can be extended to support custom schedulers as well.

 Schedulers are responsible for processing an evaluation and generating an allocation _plan_.